GreyZ80/TRS-80-Model-1-character-set-for-TRS-80-Model-II/README.md

 - Double check chip orientation and test clip connection.
 - Place the video board back in the computer.
 Make sure the test clip remains in place.
 - Place the board that was loacted to the right of the video board back into the computer.
 Again make sure the test clip remains in place.
-- Double check correct seating of both boards in their 80 pin sockets.
+- Double check correct seating of both boards in their 80 pin sockets.\

+## Quick test
 Now correct operation of the character generator can be checked.
-Remove any floppy form the drive.
+Remove any floppy from the drive.
 Disconnect Hard Drive when used.
 Power on the machine.
 It should ask for the floppy disk.
 The white background will have changed to ???????????????????????????????????????????\
 Power down the machine
-When there were problems, you will have to check your work, otherwise you can mount the bracket and place the cover.
+When there were problems, you will have to check your work.

+## Finishing up
+- Mount the bracket
--
+- Place the cover

+The machine can now be used again.\
+@@@ Test using basic\
+@@@ Test using assembler